angular/angular/aio/content/guide/angular-package-format.md

 Most libraries with a single logical purpose should be published as a single entrypoint.
 `@angular/core` for example uses a single entrypoint for the runtime, because the Angular runtime is generally used as a single entity.

-### Resolution of Secondary Entrypoints
+### Resolution of secondary entrypoints

 Secondary entrypoints can be resolved via the `"exports"` field of the `package.json` for the package.

 ## README.md

-The readme file in the markdown format that is used to display description of a package on npm and github.
+The README file in the markdown format that is used to display description of a package on npm and github.

-Example readme content of &commat;angular/core package:
+Example README content of &commat;angular/core package:

 <code-example language="html">